Cannaday History, Family Crest & Coats of Arms

 The surname Cannaday was first found in County Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster.
 This distinguished Irish family were descended from Kennedy, nephew of King Brian Boru, Ireland's great Warrior King who fell in the battle of Clontarf in the year 1014.

-Important Dates for the Cannaday family
+Early History of the Cannaday family

 This web page shows only a small excerpt of our Cannaday research.
 Another 67 words (5 lines of text) covering the years 1615 and 1685 are included under the topic Early Cannaday History in all our PDF Extended History products and printed products wherever possible.